Future Trends of Power Electronics in the EV Market

 How is the adoption of SiC based semiconductor technology influencing the EV industry?

 SiC-based MOSFET technology is revolutionizing EV traction inverters.
 These MOSFETs convert DC power from batteries into the AC power used by electric motors, offering superior energy conversion efficiency and extending battery range by reducing power losses during conversion.
 Additionally, SiC-based MOSFETs handle higher power densities, enabling smaller and lighter drive trains.
 We have demonstrated significant weight reductions in the systems we have been working with our customers.
-For example, a 30% weight decrease almost doubles the power density and increases in reliability by sixfold when compared to traditional systems without using our sintering technology.
+For example, a 30% weight decrease accompanied by a twofold increase in power density and a sixfold increase in reliability, when compared to traditional systems that don't use our sintering technology.

 Power losses in electronics are proportional to voltage and frequency levels.
 Increasing these factors allows for smaller, more cost-effective filtering elements as well as thinner charging cables during high-speed charging.
 These are trends facilitated by SiC technology.
 The automotive industry quickly adopted SiC for its superior power density and efficiency, accelerating adoption as semiconductors suppliers and tier 1 integrators have released new advanced, cost-effective SiC devices.